kyma-project/setup-kyma-cli/app-push/README.md

 ### `image`

 Pre-built image reference.
-Used if code-path or dockerfile not provided.
+Used if code-path or Dockerfile is not provided.

 ### `image-pull-secret`